Factbox: Countries weigh 'mix and match' COVID-19 vaccines

 RUSSIA

+* Russia's Direct Investment Fund (RDIF) said on July 30 that trials mixing a first dose of the Sputnik V vaccine with AstraZeneca's shot revealed no serious side effects and no subsequent coronavirus cases among volunteers.

-* Russia approved on July 26 clinical trials combining an AstraZeneca shot with Sputnik V vaccine, according to the country's state drug register, after the approval process was suspended in May by the health ministry's ethical committee due to a lack of data.
+It added that the full results of the trial, which was approved on July 26 after being suspended in May by the health ministry's ethical committee because of a lack of data, would be published this month.

 SOUTH KOREA